LLaMA-Berry: Pairwise Optimization for O1-like Olympiad-Level Mathematical Reasoning: Methodology

-Where $T(s,a)$ indicates the transition to another solution $s'$ from solution $s$ with rewriting operation denoted as $a$.
-Our primary objective is to identify the optimal state \( s^* \), which represents the best solution to the problem.
-This optimal state can be achieved through the selection of actions that maximize the value function, guiding us toward the most desirable outcomes:
+, where $T(s,a)$ indicates the transition from $s$ to another solution $s'$ via the rewriting action $a$.
+Our primary objective is to identify the optimal state \( s^* \) that represents the best solution.
+We can reach \( s^* \) by selecting actions that maximize the reward, guiding us toward the most desirable outcome, as demonstrated in Equation~\ref{eq:optimal}.